 Metro Parent Washtenaw Edition), although the former publication was sold to a Canadian publishing company in 2001.
 In 1999, Professor Martina launched another company and began publishing

 African American Family Magazine, which was subsequently recast as a lifestyle magazine and renamed

-Today, Martina is launching another startup.
-A social network website and application, memloom is focused on sharing media safely in a robust media context. memloom is expected to launch in early 2013.
+B.L.A.C.
+(Black Life Arts and Culture).
+Professor Martina also launched another startup, memloom, which is a social network website and application that is focused on sharing media safely in a robust media context.

-Martina is an adjunct professor at Fordham University in New York City, where she teaches a course in the business school on innovation.
+Professor Martina received her MBA with highest distinction from the University of Michigan's Ross School of Business and her JD from Wayne State University.
+Her undergraduate degree is also from the University of Michigan.
+She is an adjunct professor at Fordham University in New York City, where she teaches a course on innovation in the business school.
 In the past, she has taught business law to MBA students at Walsh College.
-She recently coauthored a business law textbook with prominent national experts in the field of business law and has coauthored an article on universal design in higher learning with Dr. John Branch, a marketing professor at U-M's Ross School of Business.
-She guest lectures on entrepreneurship, media, and business management, strategic innovation and negotiation, as well as corporate social relevance (CSR) at various universities and colleges, symposia, and conferences.
+She co-authored a business law textbook with prominent national experts in the field of business law and has co-authored an article on universal design in higher learning with John Branch, a marketing professor in U-M's Ross School of Business.
+She guest lectures on entrepreneurship, media, and business management, strategic innovation and negotiation, as well as corporate social relevance at various universities and colleges, symposia, and conferences.
 She also advises clients on legal issues relating to startups, governance, and other entrepreneurial matters.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home